CONSTITUTION AND BY-LAWS OF THE

 ARTICLE 1: NAME

-The name of this organization shall: The Wilson Radio Control Modelers Association.
+The name of this organization shall be: The Wilson Radio Control Modelers Association.

 ARTICLE 2: PURPOSE